danielrobertson/twitter-clone/README.md

 yarn dev
 ```

 ### TODO

+- ~UI skeleton with Next+Tailwind~
+- ~Offload and fetch mock data from HasuraDB using ApolloClient~
+- ~Host app on Vercel~
 - Post new tweets to Hasura GraphQL mutation
+- Add GraphQL subscription to new tweets